Guam (1944) order of battle

 On 21 July 1944, United States Marine and Army forces invaded the island of Guam, the southernmost of the Mariana Islands chain in the Central Pacific, with the intent to take control of the island from the Imperial Japanese Army.
-Operation Forager II, as it was called by American planners, was a phase of the Pacific Theatre of World War II.
+Operation Forager II, as it was called by American planners, was a phase of the Pacific theatre of World War II.

 The Guam landings had been tentatively set for 18 June but a large Japanese carrier attack and stubborn resistance by the unexpectedly large Japanese garrison on Saipan led to the invasion of Guam being postponed for a month.

 The island was declared secure on 10 August 1944.

-US Command Structure
+US command structure

 Naval

 The roles of Commander in Chief, Pacific Ocean Areas (CINCPOA) and Commander in Chief, U.S. Pacific Fleet (CINCPAC), were both exercised by Admiral Chester W. Nimitz from his headquarters at Pearl Harbor, Hawaii.

 Since the Marianas lie in the Central Pacific, their capture was the responsibility of the U.S. Fifth Fleet, led by Vice Admiral Raymond A. Spruance from aboard his flagship, heavy cruiser Indianapolis.

 The ships and embarked troops of both Operation Forager I, for the Central Marianas (Saipan and Tinian) and Forager II, for the Southern Marianas (Guam), were under the overall command of Rear Admiral Richmond Kelly Turner aboard amphibious command ship Rocky Mount.

 The ships and embarked troops for the Guam portion of Operation Forager were under the direct operational command of Rear Admiral Richard L. Conolly.

-Ground Troops
+Ground troops

 The Marine and Army landing forces for both the Central and Southern Marianas phases of Operation Forager were under the overall command of Maj.
 Gen. Holland M. "Howlin' Mad" Smith, USMC.